3/14/2025

 David Siegfried

 Hey, good morning, guys.
 How are you today?
-Morning, David.
+Good morning, David.
 Thanks.
-Good morning.
+Yeah, good morning.
 Thanks for taking my call.
-So I noticed, you know, the biggest RPO spend comes out of America and AMIA markets.
+So I noticed the biggest RPO spend comes out of America and EMEA markets.
 Do you see these markets as your biggest growth targets?

 speaker

 Yeah, David, I'll take that one.
-So if you think about our current, you know, we're Hudson RPOs today.
-We are we are a dominant force in our APAC region and through recognition, through revenue and through clients.
-And if you look at the Americas and the AMIA market, there's a huge opportunity for growth and expansion in both those markets, both from a new local perspective and organic perspective.
-And they're going to be our focus across the board, you know, in the future years to come.
-And we're investing heavily in those markets right now as well with with operational leaders, with sales and our go to market team and strategies like.
-So you are you're 100 percent correct that those are those are huge growth markets for us.
-But I also don't want to forget about, you know, specific areas in our APAC market that we're seeing significant opportunities as well, such as Southeast Asia, Japan, Manila area is always a strong growth area for us.
-So that US and the US and America's market is key as well as the AMIA market.
-And you can continue to see our focus and growth in those areas.
+So if you think about our current, you know, where Hudson RPO is today, you know, we are a dominant force in our APAC region and through recognitions, through revenue and through clients.
+And if you look at the Americas and the EMEA market, there's a huge opportunity for growth and expansion in both of those markets, both from a new logo perspective and organic perspective.
+And they're going to be our focus across the board in the future years to come.
+And we're investing heavily in those markets right now as well with operational leaders, with sales and our go-to-market team and strategies alike.
+So you are 100% correct that those are huge growth markets for us.
+But I also don't want to forget about specific areas in our APAC market that we're seeing significant opportunities as well, such as Southeast Asia, Japan, Manila area is always a strong growth area for us.
+But the U.S. and America's market is key as well as the EMEA market, and you can continue to see our focus and growth in those areas.

 speaker